 “At a time when we are facing a global health crisis, this administration is ramming through a proposal to build an industrial mining road in one of the wildest places in America.
 What’s worse, an Alaska state agency wants to redirect $35 million away from small and medium-sized businesses to instead support this ill-conceived project for international mining companies.
 The project itself is a terrible idea for so many reasons, but the proposal to redirect the funds to help pay for it, when Alaskan businesses need it most, is shameful.”

-A proposed over-200-mile industrial mining access road would disrupt the Western Arctic Caribou migration, cross over two thousand rivers and streams, interfere with subsistence lifestyles of rural Alaskans, and cross…See more ›
+A proposed 211-mile industrial mining access road would disrupt caribou migration, the subsistence lifestyles of rural Alaskans, and the integrity of Gates of the Arctic National Park and Preserve.See more ›

 “By allowing Ambler Road to move forward, the Trump Administration is sending a clear signal that they care more about the success of the mining industry than the health of the Alaska Native communities, remarkable Arctic wildlife, and our national parks and preserves.
 The people who make their homes in this region, who depend on the caribou and fish for their food and way of life, will suffer the consequences for the next century, which is how long the private companies plan to mine in the region.
 What a tragedy for our nation if we allow new mining to destroy the Western Arctic Caribou Herd and a migration that has moved across this land for millennia.”